racchouhan12/SelCukTestAutomation/ReadMe.txt

  Rules to be followed:

- 1. We should not call businessflows directly from stepdefinitions call hierarchy should be maintained (stepdefinitions -> businessflows -> screens).
+ 1. We should not call screens directly from stepdefinitions call hierarchy should be maintained (stepdefinitions -> businessflows -> screens).
  2. All assertions should be done in businessflows only
  3. Mutiple businessflows can be called from stepdefinitions